epsilonswisdom/mannys-connectfour/README.md

 # Technologies used thus far are as follows.

-1.JavaScript
+JavaScript,
-2.CSS Styling
+CSS Styling ,
-3.HTML
+HTML,
-4.Git
+Git,
-5.101Soundboards
+101Soundboards,
-6.imgur
+imgur,
-7.Windows Paint
+Windows Paint
 # Credits
 While the below disclaimers are technically required by their license-holders I would like to also sincerely thank all the creators whose work makes this site look great.
 Thank you!
 Google Fonts,Ellysiunm Arts-Gene R.Von Edler, and 101soundboards